rkturer/hangman/CSV_README.md

 # **User.txt ReadMe**

-After each run of the program if the user is logged in a text file named {username}.txt will update with the results of the most recent game.
+After each round of hangman, if the user is logged in, a text file {username}.txt will update with the results of the most recent game.
 The file is in CSV format.
 The saved statistics include:

 game(str),win(boolean),full_guess(boolean),total_guesses(int),right_guesses(int),wrong_guesses(int),num_characters(int),random(boolean)